Skip to Content

 6. Continue to mix until the ingredients are fully incorporated and the desired consistency is reached.

 7. If the frosting seems too thick, add in additional cream (1 tablespoon at a time).
-If the frosting is too thin, add in more powdered sugar (quarter of a cup at a time).
+If the frosting is too thin, add in more powdered sugar (a quarter of a cup at a time).

 8. Stir by hand with a rubber spatula to make the frosting extra smooth.
 Place half of the frosting in a large piping bag.
 Cover the remaining frosting with plastic wrap and set aside.

-7. Add a second, thicker layer of white chocolate frosting to the cake and smooth using a bench scraper.
+5. Add a second, thicker layer of white chocolate frosting to the cake and smooth using a bench scraper.
+If you're struggling to get smooth sides on your cake, I share all my tips and tricks in this smooth cake tutorial.

-8. Decorate as desired.
+6. Then decorate as desired!
 I chose to color the remaining buttercream different shades of pink and dab them around the cake for a bit of texture.
 I also topped the cake with fresh raspberries and flowers!

 Notes